uperl/Photography-EV/README.md

 # CAVEATS

-This module requires Perl 5.20.
+This module requires Perl 5.20 or better.

 # SEE ALSO